AdaGold/scrabble/README.md

 ## Wave 2
 ### Primary Requirements
-Create a `Scrabble::Player` class with a __minimum of 11 specs__.
+Create a `Scrabble::Player` class with __full unit testing/specs__.
+You should have a spec that tests all pieces of functionality and logic.
 The only required parameter for instances of the class is the player's `name`.
 Instances of the class should repond to the following messages (note, this does not necessarily mean that each of these need to be written as _new methods_):

 - `#name`: returns the value of the `@name` instance variable
 - `#plays`: returns an Array of the words played by the player